paulolaque/rio-airbnb-pricingmodel-xgboost-rforest/README.md

 ## Project Motivation<a name="motivation"></a>

 In this project I wanted investigate as a host or investor how to make the most revenue for a night in a Airbnb stay.
-For this I used oficial data from Airbnb (listings.csv) compiled in 20 June, 2022 for Rio de Janeiro available [here](http://data.insideairbnb.com/brazil/rj/rio-de-janeiro/2022-06-20/visualisations/listings.csv) the following questions:
+For this I used data from Airbnb (listings.csv) compiled in 20 June, 2022 for Rio de Janeiro available [here](http://data.insideairbnb.com/brazil/rj/rio-de-janeiro/2022-06-20/visualisations/listings.csv) the following questions:

 *   How much concentrated is the marketshare of Airbnb's stays for Rio de Janeiro.
 *   What neighboorhoods have less competition as a host.